millerk22/emc2-labs/EMC2-Labs-Fall/lab01.rst

 It has many libraries and packages available to add on that make it a powerful tool for scientific computing and applied mathematics.
 Even better, it is a great first language to learn for beginners to computer programming!
 There are several ways to write programs in Python.
-In these labs we will be using Google’s Colaboratory notebooks to write our code and create the files we will submit for grading.
+In these labs we will be using Google's Colaboratory notebooks to write our code and create the files we will submit for grading.
 This allows us to write and run Python programs in an internet browser without the hassle of downloading and installing any software on our computers.
 This will be described in more detail below.